-West Show and even appeared on the
+West Show, Tom Mix Circus and even appeared on the

 vaudeville stage.
 Tipton grew up in historic Ponca City,

-home of the historic 101 Ranch where he trained in the art of trick
+home of the historic 101 Ranch where he trained in the

-the generations and are clearly evident when you see
+down through the generations and are clearly evident

-venues from professional sports games to private and
+from professional Sports events to private parties.

-cooperate gatherings.
 In

-2014 Tipton traveled from New
+2014 Tipton traveled from New York to L.A.
+Directing

-Morning America.
-For 2015 Tipton kicked off his year at
+America.
+For 2015 Tipton kicked off his year at the

 Molly Boren Mentoring Initiative for the Foundation of